Professor Caroline Peacock

 - Location: SEE 9.148

-- Research Area: biogeochemistry; geochemistry; environmental science; mineralogy; synchrotron spectroscopy and microscopy
+- Areas of expertise: biogeochemistry; geochemistry; environmental science; mineralogy; synchrotron spectroscopy and microscopy

 I am an experimental biogeochemist with a focus on the application of fundamental chemical principles to understanding Earth system processes.
 In particular I focus on the reactivity and cycling of elements in both the marine and terrestrial environments, and how elemental mobility and fate are controlled through interactions with sediment and soil minerals.
 These reactions ultimately help control the abundance and distribution of elements in modern and ancient environments, and a detailed understanding of these phenomena is therefore vital to help elucidate the links between the chemical, geological and biological components of our planet, and how these components combine to regulate the Earth system.